Click2Cloud/openshift-dotnet-installer/node/src/openshift-dotnet/windows-isolation/doc/Click2Cloud Windows Prison.md

 - File System Resource Management
 - Virtual Hard Disks (VHDs)

-The RGen Windows prison does not use VHDs for sandboxing because of the following:
+The Click2Cloud Windows prison does not use VHDs for sandboxing because of the following:

 - By creating and dedicating a VHD for a tenant, the tenant could not write on other file systems
 - Scalability and uncollected empty space from VHDs could be limiting factors